HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 will be correctly formatted in both online and TeX versions of the documentation.

-Note that you cannot use the special characters { and } inside the @math command because these conflict between TeX and Texinfo.
-This is a problem if you want to write something like \sqrt{x+y}.
+Note that you cannot use the special characters :code:`{` and :code:`}` inside the :code:`@math` command because these conflict between TeX and Texinfo.
+This is a problem if you want to write something like :code:`\sqrt{x+y}`.

-To work around it you can precede the math command with a special macro @c which contains the explicit TeX commands you want to use (no restrictions), and put an ASCII approximation into the @math command (you can write @{ and @} there for the left and right braces).
-The explicit TeX commands are used in the TeX output and the argument of @math in the plain info output.
+To work around it you can precede the math command with a special macro :code:@c which contains the explicit TeX commands you want to use (no restrictions), and put an ASCII approximation into the :code:`@math` command (you can write :code:`@{` and :code:`@}` there for the left and right braces).
+The explicit TeX commands are used in the TeX output and the argument of :code:`@math` in the plain info output.

-Note that the @c{} macro must go at the end of the preceding line, because everything else after it is ignored—as far as texinfo is concerned it’s actually a ’comment’.
-The comment command @c has been modified to capture a TeX expression which is output by the next @math command.
+Note that the :code:`@c{}` macro must go at the end of the preceding line, because everything else after it is ignored—as far as texinfo is concerned it’s actually a ’comment’.
+The comment command :code:`@c` has been modified to capture a TeX expression which is output by the next :code:`@math` command.
 For ordinary comments use the @comment command.

 For example,